ClaytonSteinocher/ClaytonSteinocher/README.md

 <ul>
 <li>👋 Hi, I’m @ClaytonSteinocher</li>
 <li>🔍 I’m analyzing and processing data at ICC-IMS 🚀</li>
+<li>🏛️ I am a student majoring in Information Science for my B.S. at USF</li>
+<li>🎓I have two degrees from SPC.
+A.S. in Computer Programming and Analysis and my General Education A.A. degree</li>
 <li>❤️ Majority of my repositories are private for a good reason.</li>
 </ul>